nickbrandt/GitLab/doc/install/azure/index.md

 ## Using GitLab CI/CD

-When using GitLab CI, we recommend using compute resources on a host separate from the primary GitLab host.
+When using GitLab CI/CD, it's recommended to use compute resources on a host separate from the primary GitLab host.
 You can refer to our [GitLab Runner installation documentation](https://docs.gitlab.com/runner/install/) for suggestions on how to proceed.

 ## Conclusion